chrishavlin/chrishavlin.github.io/content/post/yt-vr-w-streamlines.md

 As a final note, this is very similar to how I implemented the [streamline functionality in yt_idv](http://localhost:1313/post/yt-idv-streamlines/)!
 The index manipulation is pretty much identical and then the vertex positions are passed down to the GPU where OpenGL draws the lines.

+### notebook

+For convenience, I dropped all the above code into a notebook, [available here](https://github.com/chrishavlin/yt_scratch/blob/master/notebooks/tutorials_etc/vol_render_with_curves.ipynb).